creativeprojects/resticprofile/docs/content/usage/_index.md

 ```shell
 resticprofile --name "full-backup" backup
 ```
-or using the syntax introduced in v0.17.0:
+or using the alternative syntax:

 ```shell
 resticprofile full-backup.backup